Door Switch Replacement for Panasonic NN-SN966S Countertop Microwave

 Step 8: Install the New Switch

 Insert the replacement switch into the same position, ensuring the actuator button faces toward the door and aligns properly with the door latch mechanism.
 The switch body should sit flush against the mounting bracket.
-Secure with the two original Phillips head screws, tightening to finger-tight plus 1/4 turn.
+Secure it with the two original Phillips head screws, tightening to finger-tight plus 1/4 turn.

 Step 9: Reconnect the Wiring